 \section{Conclusion and outlook}

-We have proposed an active learning scheme allowing an external entity to reproduce faithful surrogates of action-reaction mappings, privately held by a population of interacting agents, in order to find a stationary action profile of the underlying multi-agent interaction process.
-We have established sufficient conditions to assess the asymptotic properties of the proposed active learning method so that, if convergence happens, it can only be towards a stationary action profile.
-This fact has two important consequences: i) learning locally exact surrogates of the action-reaction mappings allows the external entity to succeed in its prediction task, and ii) working with assumptions so general that a stationary profile is not even guaranteed to exist, the established conditions hence act also as certificates for the existence of such a desirable profile.
-We have shown the practical effectiveness of our active learning procedure numerically on a number of typical competitive multi-agent decision-making and control problems.
+We have proposed an active learning scheme allowing an external entity to actively learn faithful local surrogates of action-reaction mappings, privately held by a population of interacting agents, in order to find a stationary action profile of the underlying multi-agent interaction process.
+We showed in numerical experiments the practical effectiveness and versatility of the procedure on a number of typical competitive multi-agent decision-making and control problems.

-The proposed learning-based approach paves the way to numerous extensions in several (possibly complementary) directions.
-Looking at the specific problem of learning a \gls{GNE} in \glspl{GNEP}, for instance, given the tight connection between an equilibrium solution and a minimizer of the so-called Nikaido-Isoda function \cite{nikaido1955note}, one may design a tailored procedure along the line of Algorithm~\ref{alg:learning_embedded_BR} to locally approximate such a function.
-According to the discussion in \S \ref{subsec:generic_surrogate}, investigating conditions under which also family of surrogate mappings different from the affine one may lead to the same asymptotic properties for our active learning procedure is a challenging problem.
-In addition, one may consider the case in which $\Omega$ is not known by also learning an appropriate surrogate set $\hat\Omega$ of $\Omega$ during the execution of Algorithm~\ref{alg:learning_embedded_BR}.
+The proposed approach paves the way to numerous extensions.
+Looking at the specific problem of learning a \gls{GNE} in \glspl{GNEP}, for instance, given the tight connection between an equilibrium solution and a minimizer of the Nikaido-Isoda function \cite{nikaido1955note}, one may design a tailored procedure along the line of Algorithm~\ref{alg:learning_embedded_BR} to locally approximate such a function.
 Finally, we remark that problem~\eqref{eq:minimizers} is based completely on \emph{exploiting} the current predictors $\hat f_i$.
-In alternative to the initial random exploration phase, one could also investigate possible solution for better \emph{exploring} the decision set $\Omega$, as typically done for example in reinforcement learning ~\cite{SB18} and surrogate-based global optimization~\cite{Bem20}, and analyze its potential benefits.
+In alternative to the initial random exploration phase, one could also investigate possible solutions for better \emph{exploring} the decision set $\Omega$, as done for example in reinforcement learning~\cite{SB18} and surrogate-based global optimization~\cite{Bem20}, and analyze its potential benefits.